Chemical Kinetics in Physical Chemistry

 Importance of Rate Law

 The importance of rate law serves mainly three purpose

 - It permits to predicts the rate at a given concentration from the knowledge of rate constant.

 - Rate laws help to build up the possible mechanism of a chemical reaction.

-- From the rate law, we can clarify the kinetics of the chemical reaction as first, second or third-order kinetics.
+- From the rate law studies, we can clarify the kinetics of the chemical reaction as first, second, or third-order kinetic.